 My mobile mode of study has meant that whilst accumulating qualifications I have retained time to work, not only on the farm, but in the big wide world, and with the animals I treasure.
 Thus, I’m also an experienced veterinary nurse, dog trainer and groomer, snake catcher and former zookeeper at Healesville Sanctuary, and have spent most of the last decade rescuing and rehabilitating injured and orphaned wildlife.

 Folk often ask if I always wanted to work with animals – but for me, not only was there no question, there was no conscious decision – merely a progression of my natural way of life.
 Since first I could walk, I roamed the bush both on and far around Kingbilli, making memories with creatures it was an honour to meet.
 My best mates were my dogs, horses and a lone pet cat, all of whom generally followed along wherever I went (and still do).

-My mother came to accept I would come home only when I was hungry… and my infinitely patient husband, Simon, knows it pays to be a good vegetarian cook!
+My mother came to accept I would come home eventually when I was hungry… and my infinitely patient husband, Simon, knows it pays to be a good cook!

 Early on, I realised that whilst furthering my knowledge in the four-legged world for the benefit of me and my entourage is all well and good, it must serve a greater purpose than the well-being of only those animals I’ve managed to adopt (and there are a few), and the constant lecturing of friends and family on how to better train their pets or treat their local wildlife.

 Hence, over the last ten years, I have been a regular speaker and animal demonstrator at a myriad of events, from conferences and public expos to primary schools and community group Christmas parties.